1st Marine Battalion (Ukraine): Russo-Ukrainian War

 On the night of February 27, 2014, the annexation of Crimea by Russia began.
 In a few days, the place of permanent deployment of the battalion was blocked by Russian units.
 Despite the ultimatum to lay down arms, the Ukrainian marines strengthened the unit's perimeter and prepared for an assault.

 On March 19, 2014, servicemen of the 1st Feodosia separate marine infantry battalion appealed to the command of the Armed Forces of Ukraine and the Ukrainian authorities regarding specific directives for actions in the current situation.

 On the morning of March 24, Russian troops, supported by two Mil Mi-24 helicopters, stormed part of the Feodosian marines.
 Ukrainian marines engaged in hand-to-hand combat, but were captured.
 Battalion commander Dmytro Delyatskyi and deputy personnel commander Rostislav Lomtev were taken by helicopter to an unknown destination by the Russian military.
 On the same day, the Deputy Chief of the Main Command Center of the Armed Forces of Ukraine, Major General Oleksandr Rozmaznin, announced that a marine brigade of Ukraine would be created on the basis of the Feodosia 1st Marine Battalion.

 In the evening of March 26, Dmytro Delyatsky and Rostyslava Lomtev, together with other Ukrainian officers, were released from Russian captivity.

 After these events, only 137 servicemen of the battalion out of about 600 decided to continue their service in the Armed Forces of Ukraine.
 Later, from the remnants of the 1st and 501st marine infantry battalions and replenishment from contractors in the Navy of Ukraine, the 1st marine infantry brigade named after Kostyantyn Olshanskyi was established.

 On October 29, 2014, senior sailor Artem Kornev, who had been serving in the 1-FOBMP since 2009, and after the annexation of Crimea, was killed in Talakivka township in the town of Talakivka as part of a combined unit of the Navy of the Armed Forces of Ukraine, which carried out combat missions during the Russo-Ukrainian War.
 He did not betray his oath and continued his service in Mykolaiv, and lieutenant colonel (posthumously) Yurii Zagrebelnyi.

 In 2015, through the reformation of the 36th Separate Coastal Defense Brigade, the 36th Marine Brigade was formed and the 1st Separate Battalion became part of it.

-During its existence, the battalion participated in the following exercises: "Sea Breeze" (2001, 2002, 2007, 2008, 2010, 2013), "Fairway of Peace" (2003), "Cooperative Partner" (2003), " Northern Lights" (2003), "Peace Shield" (2005), "Diamond Mariner" (2006), "Adequate Response" (2011, 2012), "Interaction" (2011, 2012).
+During its existence, the battalion participated in the following exercises: Exercise Sea Breeze (2001, 2002, 2007, 2008, 2010, 2013), "Fairway of Peace" (2003), "Cooperative Partner" (2003), " Northern Lights" (2003), "Peace Shield" (2005), "Diamond Mariner" (2006), "Adequate Response" (2011, 2012), "Interaction" (2011, 2012).
 Also in 2009, tactical exercises were conducted with the battalion tactical group.

 Combined landing group from 1-OBMP.
 Photo: E. K2R Silkin.

 On May 23, 2018, during the solemn ceremony celebrating the Day of the Marine Corps of Ukraine, during the ceremony of replacing the black beret with a beret of the color of the sea wave, part of the soldiers of the battalion staged a demarche in front of the Supreme Commander of the Armed Forces of Ukraine and refused to comply with the order to change the berets.